ho-tex/pdflscape/README.md

-# pdflscape
+# pdflscape package for LaTeX

 Version: 2022-10-28 v0.13

-pdflscape package for LaTeX

 Package pdflscape adds PDF support to the environment landscape of package lscape